Be an AmeriCorps National Service Member

 Apply through acstl.org

-Apply directly to our program using the link below.
+Apply directly using the link below.
 The application should take 5 - 15 minutes to complete.
 An up-to-date resume is required as an attachment, as well as contact information for two references.
-Please call us at 314-772-9002 or email us at serve@americorps-stl.org if you have any questions or issues using this form.

 Apply through AmeriCorps.gov

-Visit my.americorps.gov and search for “AmeriCorps St. Louis Emergency Response Team” and fill out an application through the AmeriCorps national job portal.
+Search for “AmeriCorps St. Louis Emergency Response Team” on the AmeriCorps national job portal and fill out an application.
 You can use this same application to apply to other AmeriCorps programs.
-You will submit contact information for two references, and AmeriCorps will prompt them to complete the reference request.
+Guide to applying for positions via the AmeriCorps portal

 Past Member Testimonials